What is a Havapoo Dog?

 Also known as a Havanese poodle mix, or the Poovanese.

 And while the name Havapoo is a little on the unappealing side – I much prefer the term Havadoodle or Havanoodle – the Havapoo is an extremely adorable dog.
 Like all poodle mix dogs, the havapoo is a nice mix of the best things.

-If you’re looking for a hybrid dog that will be great with your family and with your kids, and you want a hybrid dog that is easy to train and that is hypoallergenic, you have come to the right place.
+If you’re looking for a hybrid dog that will be great with your family and with your kids, and you want a hybrid dog that is simple to train and that is hypoallergenic, you have come to the right place.
 A Havapoo is perfect for you.

 But what exactly is a hybrid dog anyway?
 And what qualities can you expect from your new Havapoo pup?

 Where do Havapoo Dogs come from?

 Hybrid dogs are a dog breed that is the result of two different breeds of dog breeding and creating a mix.
 When it comes to the Havapoo or the Havanese Poodle mix, you get the best of the Havanese bloodline and the poodle bloodline.
 And while it is true that every dog on earth today has been crossbred at some point in time or another, the Havapoo is truly special.

 So, let’s take a quick look at the parents of the Havapoo.